datenlord/datenlord/docs/coding_style.md

 ```

 Except for using `Result`, since so many crates define `Result` for theirselves,
-so plese highlight which `Result` is using.
+so please highlight which `Result` is using.
 For example:
 ```Rust
 // not recommended
 use std::io::Result;